percona/k8spxc-docs/docs/backups-pitr.md

-# Storing operations logs for point-in-time recovery
+# Store operations logs for point-in-time recovery

 Point-in-time recovery functionality allows users to roll back the cluster to a specific transaction, time (or even skip a transaction in some cases).
-Technically, this feature involves continuously saving binary log updates [to the cloud storage](backups-storage.md).
+Technically, this feature involves continuously saving binary log updates [to the backup storage](backups-storage.md).
 Point-in-time recovery is off by default and is supported by the Operator only with Percona XtraDB Cluster versions starting from 8.0.21-12.1.